 When you’re extremely anxious, your body activates a fight-or-flight response to danger, even when no real danger is present.

-Contrary to what you may believe, shaking is actually a sign that your body is releasing energy.
-It happens when your fight-or-flight response winds down – not up.
+Contrary to what you may believe, shaking is a sign that your body is releasing energy.
+It happens when your fight-or-flight response winds DOWN.

 Most people will not allow themselves to shake when anxious.